 Important You must apply the Matrox luma key effect to the clip that contains the luminance on which you want to key (that is, your foreground image on a superimpose track).
-Both the foreground and underlying images must be video clips.
+To create a realtime luma key effect, both the foreground and underlying images must be video clips.
 If you want to use a graphics clip, you can export that clip from the Timeline to a single-frame .avi file, then replace the graphics clip on the Timeline with your exported file.